Mister-Meeseeks/subcmd/README.md

   * Non-exectuable files are ignored.
   * Directory or filenames with whitespace or quotes is not supported.

+## env.sh

+subcmd provides a hook for consolidating a common environment.
+It can be set either for the entire command tree, or a specific subtree.
+Or both.
+Just add a non-exectuable bash-compatible source file named `env.sh` at any directory in the command tree.
+If present a subcmd call will '.'-source into the shell environment before executing any terminal command underneath that directory.

+`env.sh` can be added at the root of the command tree and will apply across the entire subcommand app.
+Or it can be added inside a composite subcommand and will apply across all child subcommands.
+Multiple `env.sh` in the call will be added starting at the root and ending at the node.
+E.g. the follwing command

+    $ myApp snap crackle pop

+Will '.'-source in this order,

+* `[cmdTree root]/env.sh` (if exists)
+* `[cmdTree root]/snap/env.sh` (if exists)
+* `[cmdTree root]/snap/crackle/env.sh` (if exists)

+One typical use for `env.sh` is to set environment variables.
+Another is to define and export shell functions to act as a shared library between all the subcommand scripts.
+But any bash compatible code can be used to run before the exectuable.
+Things like creating temporary files, setting signal handlers, printing startup messages, etc.

 ## CMD List

 submcd allows for the CMD keyword directive to be added to any composite subcommand in a command tree.